PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 12:50:42
+Last updated: 2024-04-08 12:51:15
-Random Quote: You two suck at peddling meth. - Saul Goodman
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar